confluentinc/ksql/design-proposals/klip-10-suppress.md

 **In Scope**:
 - Outline the features of suppress that need to be represented in KSQL
 - Syntax for suppress functionality
+- Grace periods for windows

+**Out of Scope**:
 - Outline of potential implementation

-**Out of Scope**:
-- Grace periods for windows
-- Custom suppressions

 ## Value/Return